Justin Riley Brafford Says Being Rude Isn’t A Crime After Causing Southwest Flight To Make Emergency Landing

 A Texas man is trying to convince a judge that his in-flight meltdown, which caused a Dallas-bound flight to be diverted to Albuquerque, should not be treated as a crime, The Dallas Morning News reports.

 The attorney representing Justin Riley Brafford, 29, admits that his client’s behavior on an October 2018 Southwest Airlines flight wasn’t exactly gentlemanly.
-Brafford was seated next to a female passenger, and he attempted to flirt with her, “playing footsies” with her, resting his head on her shoulder, tugging at her sweater and rubbing his feet against hers, according to the criminal complaint against him.
-She wasn’t having it, and asked for another seat.
+Brafford was seated next to a female passenger, and he attempted to flirt with her, including “playing footsies” with her, resting his head on her shoulder, tugging at her sweater, and rubbing his feet against hers, according to the criminal complaint against him.
+She wasn’t having it and asked for another seat.

-When a flight attended showed up to help the fellow passenger to another seat, he “scolded” Brafford.
+When a flight attendant showed up to help the fellow passenger to another seat, he “scolded” Brafford.
 Brafford then allegedly launched into a “profanity-laced tantrum” that lasted about 30 seconds, and then he sat back down in his seat and behaved himself for the remainder of the flight.

 Unfortunately for Brafford, his fellow passengers, and the crew of that flight, the journey wound up being much shorter than originally planned, thanks to Brafford’s behavior.
 Other people on-board purportedly felt “intimidated” by Brafford’s “belligerent” demeanor, and the captain made the decision to make an emergency landing in Albuquerque.